 - Step 1: Place the blanched almonds in the bowl of a food processor with 1 tablespoon of the flour and process until very finely chopped, about 1 minute.
 You should end up with 1 cup of ground almonds.

 - Cook’s note: Alternatively, you can purchase almond meal/flour.
 You’ll need 1 cup.
-See link at the end of this post for more info.

 - Step 2: Place the ground almonds, balance of the flour, baking powder and salt in a small bowl.
 Stir well and set aside.

 - Step 3: Place the eggs in the bowl of an electric mixer.
 Whip at high speed until foamy and ribbony.
 While continuing to whip the eggs at high speed, gradually add the sugar and then the almond extract.
 Continue whipping until soft peaks form.